mrabbah/copdai/README.md

-# COPDAI
+# COPDAI CORE
-Collaborative Open Platform for a Distributed Artificial Intelligence
+Collaborative Open Platform for a Decentralized Artificial Intelligence